domRiddle/ASF/SteamTokenDumperPlugin.md

 Upon enabling, the plugin will use the bots that you're running in ASF for data gathering in form of package tokens, app tokens and depot keys that your bots have access to.
 Data gathering module includes passive and active routines that are supposed to minimize the additional overhead caused by collecting data.

 In order to fulfill the planned use case, in addition to data gathering routine explained above, submission routine is initialized as being responsible for determining what data needs to be submitted to SteamDB on periodic basis.
-This routine will fire in approximately `30` minutes since your ASF start, and will repeat itself every `24` hours.
+This routine will fire in up to `1` hour since your ASF start, and will repeat itself every `24` hours.
 The plugin will minimize the amount of data that needs to be sent in form of including only data that needs to be updated.

 The plugin uses a persistent cache database saved in `config/SteamDB.cache` location, which serves a similar purpose to `config/ASF.db` for ASF.
 The file is used in order to record the gathered and submitted data and minimize the amount of work that has to be done across different ASF runs.
 Removing the file causes the process to be restarted from scratch, which should be avoided if possible.